 #1.
 Offer Awareness Training

-Since biases are often unconscious, make it a priority to introduce common hiring biases to all those involved in the interviewing process.
-Awareness training for recruiters and hiring managers brings biases to the surface, allowing people to more easily identify subjective thinking when it pops up during interviews.
-Once hiring managers and recruiters are aware of their personal biases, they are better prepared to challenge them.
+Remember: biases are often unconscious.
+So, help those involved in the recruitment process become more aware of the common hiring biases you’ve learned here.
+Awareness training brings biases to the surface, allowing people to more easily identify subjective thinking when it pops up during interviews.
+Once people are aware of their personal biases, they are better prepared to challenge them.

 #2.
 Ask Candidates to Perform Skills Tests

 Skills tests relate directly to the type of tasks involved in the day-to-day job, allowing the candidate to prove that they have what it takes to succeed in the position.
 It also helps employers critique the quality of candidates’ responses rather than judging them by factors that do not relate to their ability to do the job well.

 #4.
 Create Standardized Questions

 Standardized questions should be asked to all applicants.
 Not only should every candidate be asked the exact same questions, they should be asked in the same way and in the same order every time.
 This ensures all candidates receive the same interview experience, minimizing bias.

 #5.
-Establish a Reliable Scoring Baseline
+Establish Fair, Repeatable Scoring Criteria

 By making sure everyone is using the same scoring baseline, it helps reduce bias and favoritism.
 Static competency-based hiring criteria, which is the basis of structured interviews, is an important part of making an apples-to-apples comparison between potential hires.

-Structured Digital Interviews
+How to Hire for Diversity with Structured Digital Interviews